Criminal History Checks NSW Employers Demand Nowadays

 And even if they do know about it, they may remain silent because they want to give the person a second chance to rebuild their life anew.
 Moreover, it is an unfortunate fact of life that a large number of petty crimes are never reported, let alone prosecuted in New South Wales.

-Many of our background criminal investigations are on behalf on employers wanting to hire.
+Many of our background criminal investigations are on behalf of employers wanting to hire.

 Our goals are almost inevitably the same.
 We first confirm the subject’s identity, before making a comprehensive search for any proof they have been involved in a criminal activity.
 For example, they may:

-- Known about the crime but failed to report it
+- Knew about the crime but failed to report it.

 Most NSW clients for criminal history checks use them as input to the subject’s personal character.
 A criminal record for drunken disorderliness at university ought not to hold back the career of a responsible adult.